-To establish EDCTC's role in project planning, selection, programming, and delivery through a fully integrated public engagement process which is accessible across virtual and online platforms as well as traditional in person engagement to ensure public consensus is at the foundation of all of EDCTC's efforts.
+To establish EDCTC's role in project planning, selection, programming, and delivery through a fully integrated public engagement process which is accessible across virtual and online platforms as well as traditional in person engagement to ensure public consensus is at the foundation of all EDCTC's efforts.

 This is one of the fundamental work elements for which EDCTC is responsible directly to the residents and travelling public in and through El Dorado County.
 This effort includes responding to inquiries from the public, media, and partner agencies.
-This effort also involves targeted and meaningful public engagement focused around transportation issues and opportunities through EDCTC's planning area.
+This effort also involves targeted and meaningful public engagement focused on transportation issues and opportunities throughout EDCTC's planning area.

-- 1. Promoted iWalk-to-School Day and May is Bike Month (EDCTC) October 2022 and May 2023 - Posted information and meeting dates for EDCTC grant funded projects (EDCTC) .July 2022-June 2023 - 4.
-Shared partner agencies' media releases on the EDCTC website and Facebook page (EDCTC) July 2022-June 2023
+- 1. Promoted iWalk-to-School Day and May is Bike Month (EDCTC) October 2023 and May 2024 - 3.
+Published partner agencies' media releases on the EDCTC media outlets (EDCTC)......
+July 2023-June 2024

-- Develop materials for civic organization outreach and other speaking opportunities (EDCTC) ongoing - 4.
-Promote iWalk-to-School Day and May is Bike Month (EDCTC) October 2023 and May 2024 - 5.
+- 1. Maintain the EDCTC online and social media platforms (EDCTC)ongoing - 2.
+Prepare media releases for EDCTC planning and engagement activities (EDCTC) as needed - 3.
+Be available for civic engagement and other opportunities to share information (EDCTC).. ongoing - 4.
+Promote iWalk-to-School Day and May is Bike Month (EDCTC).......October 2024 and May 2025 - 5.
 Conduct outreach efforts to the traditionally under-represented and underserved populations such as the elderly, disabled, low-income, and minority community groups (EDCTC)..... as needed